lopsandrea/physical-semantic-web/java/libs/README.md

 ## Usage

-The Physical Web Collection library was developed as a *gradle* module in order to be easily integrated as dependency within a Java project following these steps:
+The Physical Web Collection library was developed as a *Gradle* module in order to be easily integrated as dependency within a Java project following these steps:

 - Clone or download the repository
-- Edit the *settings.gradle* file to include the Physical Web Collection library into your gradle project
+- Edit the *settings.gradle* file to include the Physical Web Collection library into your Gradle project

 ```
 include ':libs'